pwfisher/zibo.core/manual/Core/File+System.md

         $contents = $file->read();
     }

+## Read A Public File

+Use _Zibo_ to look for a file relative to the public directory structure.
+Zibo will look first in the configured public directory, then as a relative file in the _public_ directory.
+When your file is found, Zibo will stop looking and return the file.

+    $file = $zibo->getPublicFile('img/someimage.png');
+    if ($file) {
+        // ...
+    }

 ## Read A Relative File

 Use _Zibo_ to look for a file relative to the directory structure.